Back on the Water Participant

 The boat is equipped with air conditioning and two full bathrooms.
 Additionally, there is a generator that allows guests to use 110V plugs for electronics.
-The boat has 2 double cabins in the hull and a pull out sleeper in the galley.
-The outfitter also brings along camping gear – tents, bags and sleeping pads – so camping on the beach is an option.
+The boat has 2 double cabins in the hull of the boat and there is a pullout sleeper in the galley.
+The outfitter also brings along camping gear – tents, sleeping bags, and sleeping pads – so camping on the beach is an option.

 Food and Beverages